31. Glossary

 A View’s

 sublime.Editobject is a collection of changes on the View’s Buffer performed through that View.
 Users cannot create Edit objects.
 Sublime handles this for us.
-But we must receive them as arguments inTextCommand.run()methods and pass them to View methods as arguments when those methods change the Buffer.- Editing Panel
+But we must receive them as arguments inTextCommand.run()methods and pass them to View methods as arguments when those methods change the Buffer.- Editing Area

 See Layouts for more details.